ojuuji/rbmerge/www/help/readme.md

 Example:
 ![Example of the table header](../images/table_header.png)

-If everything went well, then the number of parts should actually be equal to the number of parts on Rebrickable page `All My Parts`:
+If everything went well, then the number of parts should actually be equal to the one on Rebrickable page `All My Parts`:

 ![Parts count on Rebrickable](../images/parts_count_on_rb.png)